mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 One popular example of a self-regulatory organization is [FINRA](https://www.finra.org/#/), which writes and enforces rules concerning registered brokers in the US.
 FINRA also administers the exams securities professionals must pass to provide their services.

-Self-regulatory organizations present an interesting regulatory conflict of interest.
+Self-regulatory organizations present an intriguing regulatory conflict-of-interest.
 Because they are private and often run by member groups (like a credit union), there is an open question as to how strict these organizations can be expected to be in their rules given the bias built into the system.

 ## Department of Justice